omarabdelrazikk/Laravel-Sample---Basic-Task-List/README.md

 ## Usage

 Once set up, visit the application in your browser.
 You'll be redirected to the task list page where you can:
-- View all tasks with pagination
+- View all tasks with pagination (completed tasks are visually distinguished)
-- Create new tasks using the form
+- Create new tasks using the styled form with validation
-- Click on a task to view its details
+- Click on a task to view its details with human-readable timestamps
 - Edit or delete tasks from the detail view
-- Toggle completion status
+- Toggle completion status with a single click
+- See success messages that can be dismissed with Alpine.js interactivity

-The app is designed to be straightforward and demonstrates core web development concepts in a real-world context.
+The app demonstrates modern web development practices with a focus on user experience and clean code architecture.